LinaC404/GCP/Deploy to Kubernetes in Google Cloud: Challenge Lab.md

 * Map the host’s port 8080 to port 8080 on the container
 > --publish , -p		Publish a container's port(s) to the host
+>
+>  Add & to the end of the command to cause the container to run in the background.

 ```
 docker run -p 8080:8080 valkyrie-app:v0.0.1 &
 ```
 ![Here is result shown in Step 2](./image/0616_step2.JPG)

 * Don't forget to run the `step2.sh` to check your work.
 ```
 ./step2.sh